 1. Who we are and why are we asking you to agree to this Privacy Notice

-[ Owner ] Limited, a company registered in [England and Wales] with registration number [ Owner company registration number ] (the “Owner”) have engaged Cureoscity Ltd, a company registered in England with registration number 11235180 (“Cureoscity”) to develop an application for use in relation to the building known as [insert name of building] (the “App”).
+We are Cureoscity Ltd, a company registered in England with registration number 11235180 (“Cureoscity”).
+Cureoscity has been engaged by the owners of certain buildings (or their representatives responsible for managing such buildings) to create an App to enable users and visitors to access and navigate those buildings.
+When you register to use the App, you will be taken through a registration process and you will be informed of the identity of the building owner (or entity responsible for managing the building on behalf of the owner) (the “Owner”).
+This is important for the purpose of this Privacy Notice.
 In this Privacy Notice the Owner and Cureoscity are collectively referred to as “we”, “us” or “our”, except where expressly stated otherwise.
+Please refer to the Privacy Notice provided to you in the App registration process for the Owner’s identity and details.

-Cureoscity require you to agree to this Privacy Notice so it is able to give you access when you register to use the App.
-This includes where you register to use the App in order to access and navigate the building, to update content on the App, to access and use management portals relating to the App (where you have the necessary permissions) and/or to provide services to facilitate management and administration of the building.
+Cureoscity require you to agree to this Privacy Notice so it is able to give you access to the App for the relevant building when you register to use the App for such building.
+This includes allowing you to use the App in order to access and navigate the relevant building, to update content on the App, to access and use management portals relating to the App (where you have the necessary permissions) and/or to provide services to facilitate management and administration of the building.
 This Privacy Notice tells you how your personal data will be handled.

 If you want to get in touch, our contact details are: